Twarner491/Twarner491/README.md

 **Hey!
 I'm [Teddy Warner](https://teddywarner.org/About-Me/about/)✌️**, a maker, and a student at the University of Southern California's [Iovine and Young Academy](https://iovine-young.usc.edu/).
 My passion lies in rapid prototyping & digital fabrication - check out my website, [teddywarner.org](https://teddywarner.org) to see some of my work.
 I tend to respond to [emails](email) quickly, and I am always open to chat!

-- 📌 Charlotte, NC - United States
+- 📌 Los Angeles, CA - United States
-- 📝 I’m currently working on a [GPT-Integrated Pen Plotter][current]!
+- 📝 I’m currently working on overhauling the index page of [Teddywarner.org][website]!
 - 📖 I’m currently learning basic operating logic of a computer
 - 💽 All of my projects are available on my site, [teddywarner.org][website]
 - 📧 How to reach me: [Email][email], or any of my socials provided below